ARMmbed/greentea/README.md

 {{ioerr_disk}}
 {{end}}

 ```

-And scan for error code inside file:
+And scan for the error code inside the file:

 ```

 $ mbedgt --digest=./test.txt

 ```

 ```

 $ echo error level is %ERRORLEVEL% error level is 5

 ```

 Note: error level ```5``` stands for ```TEST_RESULT_IOERR_DISK```.

 ## Example 3 - pipe test.txt file content (as in example 2)

 ```

 $ cat test.txt | mbedgt --digest=stdin

 ```

 ```
-$ echo error level is %ERRORLEVEL% error level is 5
+$ echo error level is %ERRORLEVEL%

+error level is 5

 ```

 # Testing
-To test your platform you need to download mbed SDK sources and make sure you have mbed board (hardware) which is described and supported by any of available yotta modules.
+To test your platform you need to download the mbed SDK sources and make sure you have an mbed board (hardware) which is described and supported by any of the available yotta modules.

-First you can clone mbed SDK sources and move inside mbed SDK sources directory:
+First you can clone the mbed SDK sources and move them to the mbed SDK sources directory:

 ```

 $ git clone https://github.com/ARMmbed/mbed-sdk.git
 cd mbed-sdk

 ```

-You are in mbed SDK directory and now you can execute test suite which will call yotta to build your sources first.
+You are in the mbed SDK directory and now you can execute a test suite which will call yotta to build your sources first.

 Let’s take one step back and see our current configuration:

 ```

 $ mbedgt –config
 mbed-ls: detecting connected mbed-enabled devices...
 mbed-ls: detected K64F, console at: COM61, mounted at: E: